nathanpeck/ecs-patterns-vitepress/pattern/jupyter-notebook-inference-container-cloudformation/index.md

 torch.jit.save(model_neuron, filename)
 ```

-Now run the model on the CPU, and compare the results to running the model on the AWS Neuron device:
+Now run the model on the AWS Neuron device, and compare with the results from running model on the CPU:

 ```py
 # Load the TorchScript compiled model